dunnleaddress/dataverse/doc/sphinx-guides/source/developers/dev-environment.rst

 A Dataverse-specific ``schema.xml`` configuration file (described below) is required.

 Download solr-4.6.0.tgz from http://archive.apache.org/dist/lucene/solr/4.6.0/solr-4.6.0.tgz to any directory you like but in the example below, we have downloaded the tarball to a directory called "solr" in our home directory.
-For now we are using the "example" template but we are replacing ``schema.xml`` with our own.
+For now we are using the "example" template and we are replacing solr original ``schema.xml`` with our own.
 We will also assume that the clone on the Dataverse repository was retrieved using NetBeans and that it is saved in the path ~/NetBeansProjects.

+- ``cp ~/Downloads/solr-4.6.0.tgz ~/solr/``
 - ``cd ~/solr``
 - ``tar xvfz solr-4.6.0.tgz``
 - ``cd solr-4.6.0/example``